Walkthrough: Word 2007 XML Format

 Word 2007 Content Types

 You can use all of these content types when manipulating the contents of a Word 2007 file programmatically.
-The Microsoft Windows Software Development Kit includes the System.IO.Packaging namespace, which allows you to add document parts, retrieve and update contents, or create relationships programmatically.
+The Microsoft Windows Software Development Kit (SDK) for Beta 2 of Windows Vista and WinFX Runtime Components includes the System.IO.Packaging namespace, which allows you to add document parts, retrieve and update contents, or create relationships programmatically.
 For example, using the Microsoft WinFX System.IO.Packaging class, you can create a document part with the PackagePart.CreatePart method.
 The CreatePart method takes two string parameters; one for the URI of the new part and one for the content type of the part, as follows:

 PackagePart packageNewPart = package.CreatePart(uriResourceTarget, "application/vnd.openxmlformats-officedocument.wordprocessingml.styles+xml");